sidecartridge/sidecart-site-dev-docs/sidecartridge-multidevice/getting_started_v2.md

 * **🛠️ Optimized Development Workflow & Architecture**
   The v2 architecture separates the core firmware, global settings, and Microfirmwares — making the platform easier to extend and maintain.
 For developers, this enables a fast test cycle: build ST software on PC/Mac/Linux, test in an emulator, then copy to the device as a microfirmware.
 Expect faster innovation and more community-contributed Microfirmwares.

+* **⬆️ Adaptive bus speed for Atari Falcon, TT and accelerated computers** The new firmware can automatically adjust the bus speed to ensure compatibility with a wider range of Atari computers, including Falcon and TT models, as well as accelerated systems.
+This means improved performance and stability across different hardware configurations.

 ## Prerequisites for All Users

 ### Skills
 To begin with the Multi-device board, **all users are required to have a minimum experience with computers**.
 Power on, power off, and basic knowledge of how to use a computer is enough to get started.
-However, it’s desirable for users to be familiar with the Atari ST computer series, its hardware, and software.
+However, it’s desirable for users to be familiar with the Atari 16/32 computer series, its hardware, and software.

 ### Hardware
 Users will need the following hardware:

-- An Atari ST computer series: ST, STE, or MegaST or MegaSTE.
-It's worth noting that the Multi-device board can emulate a physical floppy drive, so an Atari ST without a (or a broken) floppy drive can still be used with the Multi-device board.
+- An Atari 16/32 computer series: ST, STE, or MegaST or MegaSTE.
+It's worth noting that the Multi-device board can emulate a physical floppy drive, so an Atari 16/32 without a (or a broken) floppy drive can still be used with the Multi-device board.
 The Multi-device board is also compatible with TOS versions ranging from 1.00 to 2.06 and EmuTOS, almost every single ST and STE series compute sold.

 {:refdef: style="text-align: center;"}
 ![Atari 520ST](https://sidecartridge.com/assets/images/quickstart/atari520st.jpeg)